Pamir/azure-stack-docs/AKS-Hybrid/monitor-logging.md

 [!INCLUDE [applies-to-azure stack-hci-and-windows-server-skus](includes/aks-hci-applies-to-skus/aks-hybrid-applies-to-azure-stack-hci-windows-server-sku.md)]

 This article describes how to monitor your Azure Kubernetes Service (AKS) deployment and collect logging data in AKS enabled by Azure Arc.
-You learn how to set up and access on-premises monitoring using `Prometheus` and `Graphana`, and how to collect and view logs using `Elasticsearch`, `Fluent Bit`, and `Kibana` (EFK).
+You learn how to set up and access on-premises monitoring using `Prometheus` and `Grafana`, and how to collect and view logs using `Elasticsearch`, `Fluent Bit`, and `Kibana` (EFK).

 Two types of monitoring and logging solutions are available, as described in the following table: